On the Existence of Universal Simulators of Attention: Abstract

 \section{Abstract}

-Prior work on the learnability of transformers has established its capacity to approximate specific algorithmic patterns through training under restrictive architectural assumptions.
-Fundamentally, these arguments remain data-driven and therefore can only provide a probabilistic guarantee.
-Expressivity, on the contrary, has theoretically been explored to address the problems \emph{computable} by such architecture.
+Previous work on the learnability of transformers \textemdash\ focused primarily on examining their ability to approximate specific algorithmic patterns through training \textemdash\ has largely been data-driven, offering only probabilistic guarantees rather than deterministic solutions.
+Expressivity, on the contrary, has been devised to address the problems \emph{computable} by such architecture theoretically.
 These results proved the Turing-completeness of transformers, investigated bounds focused on circuit complexity, and formal logic.
-Being at the crossroad between learnability and expressivity, the question remains: \emph{can transformer architectures exactly simulate an arbitrary attention mechanism, or in particular, the underlying operations?} In this study, we investigate the transformer encoder's ability to simulate a vanilla attention mechanism.
-By constructing a universal simulator $\mathcal{U}$ composed of transformer encoders, we present algorithmic solutions to identically replicate attention outputs and the underlying elementary matrix and activation operations via RASP, a formal framework for transformer computation.
-Our proofs, for the first time, show the existence of an algorithmically achievable data-agnostic solution, previously known to be approximated only by learning.
+Being at the crossroad between learnability and expressivity, the question remains: \emph{can a transformer, as a computational model, simulate an arbitrary attention mechanism, or in particular, the underlying operations?} In this study, we investigate the transformer encoder's ability to simulate a vanilla attention mechanism.
+By constructing a universal simulator $\mathcal{U}$ composed of transformer encoders, we present algorithmic solutions to replicate attention outputs and the underlying elementary matrix and activation operations via RASP, a formal framework for transformer computation.
+We show the existence of an algorithmically achievable, data-agnostic solution, previously known to be approximated only by learning.